osrg/ryu-book/en/source/switching_hub.rst

 out_group (0)

-    As wtih out_port, filters by the output group.
+    As with out_port, filters by the output group.

     To disable, specify ``OFPG_ANY``.